LinuxDroidMaster/Fydetab-Duo-DroidMaster-wiki/Documentation/Android/Installing_AOSP.md

 > [!NOTE]
 > All the process is described in more detail in this [video - pending]().

 Hi there! 👋 In this guide, I'll show you how to install Android AOSP on your Fydetab DUO tablet.
-Wine will allow you to run Windows applications on your device.
-Let's get started! 💪

 <br>